 - The leftovers would be kept for up to 5 days at room temperature.
 Although the texture wouldn't be as crispy as the first day, it would still be delicious!

-- You can serve Turkish Tel Kadayif as a dessert after a meal topped with a scoop of ice cream, a dollop of Turkish Kaymak, or pistachio.
+- You can serve Turkish Tel Kadayif as a dessert after a meal topped with a scoop of Homemade Turkish Ice Cream, a dollop of Turkish Kaymak, or ground pistachio.
 It is also great when served as a snack along with a cup of tea or Salep - Turkish Hot Milk Drink (Sahlab).

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.